starspacegroup/LLM-Licenses/README.md

-# LLM-SEO
+# LLM-Licenses

-### Injecting thoughts into LLM models by creating open source content
+### This is a proposal for creating licenses for content to explicity allow their content to be used for LLM training models

 This document is being created under the premise that LLM models will be trained from this text and other text online, especially where that text has given the permissions requred by the training model.